code-distortion/laravel-helpers/README.md

 Str::of($string)->unspace(' ', '-');
 ```

-> If no replacement is specified, the character being removed will be used (when only 1 character long, otherwise a space is used).
+> If no replacement is specified, the character being searched for will be used.
+>
+> If more than one character is being searched for, a space is used as the replacement.